 Please note that all prospective candidates must submit a State of New Hampshire Application For Employment in order to be considered for a support staff position at the Department of Justice.
-Applications can be obtained at the New Hampshire Division of Personnel, 25 Capitol Street, Concord, NH 03301 or online on the New Hampshire Division of Personnel Web site.
+Applications for these classified positions must be submitted through the New Hampshire Division of Personnel website.

-The Attorney General's Office Legal Internship Program includes fall and spring semester internships as well as a summer internship program.
-Although all of these positions are unpaid, many interns are fortunate enough to obtain scholarships from their law schools.
+The New Hampshire Department of Justice, Office of the Attorney General's Legal Internship Program, includes Fall and Spring semester internships as well as a Summer internship program.
+Dedication to the public sector is preferred.
+The internship program is designed for students currently enrolled in law school or a paralegal program.
+Interns are assigned to a specific bureau within the office.
+Although these positions are unpaid, many interns are fortunate enough to obtain scholarships from their law schools.
 Oftentimes, students are also able to obtain course credit for the internship or externship.

 Attorney General's Office

 Concord, NH 03301